vectorgrp/sil-kit/docs/usage/demos.rst

    Utilities are build in  ``build/Utilities/<CONFIG>/bin`` where '<CONFIG>' is the current cmake build configuration.
 For simplicity's sake all paths assume a Release configuration.

+To build the demos, please refer to :ref:`sec:build-demos`.

 CAN Demo
 ~~~~~~~~